amsterdamNLP/amsterdamNLP.github.io/README.md

-# CL-ILLC
+# AmsterdamNLP

-This repository hosts cl-illc's github pages.
+This repository hosts AmsterdamNLP's github pages.

 # Contribute a page